The practicum is the centerpiece of our graduate program, providing practical experience

 for 7.5 weeks during the summer).
 In some cases, students may be permitted to register

-for practicum hours in a given semester but complete their workshop and conduct their
+for practicum hours in a given semester but complete the Proseminar and conduct their

 In order to ensure that the practicum is a rewarding experience, students must work